danielbodunov/DungeonSim/docs/TODO/t002-Dungeon-Entrance.md

 7. Verify the adventurer follows familiar routing back to the same logical entrance and resolves the exit there.
 8. Save and load the dungeon, then verify the entrance is restored on the same socket.
 9. Use **Remove Entrance** and verify the entrance is cleared.
+10. In an empty dungeon, place any tile and verify an entrance prop appears at the default NPC spawn without requiring an entrance socket.
+11. Place a manual entrance on a compatible socket and verify it replaces the fallback; remove it and verify the fallback returns.
+12. Save and load a dungeon without a manual entrance and verify exactly one fallback entrance is regenerated at the default spawn.

 ## Out of Scope